thomas-alectio/AlectioSDK/examples/object_detection/README.md

 *** All of the following steps assume that your terminal points to the current directory, i.e. `./examples/object_detection` ***

 ### 1. Set up a virtual environment and install Alectio SDK
 Before getting started, please make sure you completed the [initial installation instructions](../../README.md) to set-up your environment.
+The most important part of that tutorial, if you are a paid customer, is that you set the backend ip address to the address that we give you by using the set_backend_ip.py script.
+If your backend ip is not configured, then this SDK will be non-functional.

 To recap, the steps were setting up a virtual environment and then installing the AlectioSDK in that environment.